PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 - Impish 252hp/252def will wall Iron Hands, but takes more than leftovers can heal against Iron Bundle.
 - Careful 252hp/252spdef will wall Iron Bundle, but takes more than leftovers can heal against Iron Hands.

-In both cases, Corviknight cannot outrun Iron Bundle and Flutter Mane without significant speed investment.
-But the program will be able to retry running away until it succeeds and auto-heal if neccessary.
+Corviknight also cannot outrun Flutter Mane and Iron Bundle without significant speed investment.
+So it will take damage over time just running from them.
+But the program can auto-heal as necessary.

 ## Options